anas-p/In-App-Purchase---iOS/README.md

 ![](https://github.com/anasamanp/In-App-Purchase---iOS/blob/master/RestoreVideo.gif)

-Have to follow these steps to enable In-App Purchase:
+Follow these steps to enable In-App Purchase:

 - The Certificates, Identifiers & Profiles section of Apple Developer Account is used to configure your App ID and Provisioning Profiles for in-app purchase.